MichalPac/2024-Italian-GP-Dashboard/README.md

 The following DAX expression outputs:
 - 1 if the driver's best sector 1 time is equal to the overall best sector 1 time,
 - 2 if the lap time is the driver's best and the driver's sector 1 time equals their best sector 1 time,
-- 3 if the lap time is the driver's best and the driver's sector 1 time doesn't equals their best sector 1 time,
+- 3 if the lap time is the driver's best and the driver's sector 1 time doesn't equals their best sector 1 time.
 ```DAX
 Sector1Class =
 SWITCH(